 The table below gives examples of consonant digraphs in alphabetical order, along with examples of words containing the digraphs.

-The symbols between forward slashes / / are used in the UK Government’s Letters and Sounds phonics programme.
+The letters between forward slashes / / are used in the UK Government’s Letters and Sounds phonics programme.
 The green symbols in round brackets are used in the International Phonetic Alphabet.

 Click on the following link to view or download this consonant digraph list as a pdf.

 Miscellaneous Questions About Digraphs

 We would estimate that there are over 125 digraphs in written English.
 There are approximately 50 vowel digraphs and 75 consonant digraphs.

 We’ve listed 36 examples in our vowel digraphs table and there are about another 15 or so that only appear in a few words such as ‘aa’ in ‘baa’, ‘oh’ in ‘John’ and ‘wo’ in two.
 There might be a handful more that are rarely used in English words.